Taking control of your superannuation by managing your own SMSF can be empowering, but comes with risk and responsibility.

 With an SMSF, you can select the fund’s investments, so it can be wise to know there are ways you can manage risk and volatility.

+Exchange traded funds (ETFs) are one tool you can use to give investment portfolio diversification for your SMSF, access to other markets you might not otherwise be able to invest in easily, and provide strategy options.
 ETFs are investment funds that trade just like shares, with good liquidity and high transparency.
 Prices and holdings are reported online from various providers on a daily basis.

 Every investment portfolio can benefit from thoughtful asset allocation, but sometimes making a decision regarding individual stocks or bonds can be difficult.
 The amount of choice can be overwhelming and when you are doing it on your own, you have to do your research.

-Access to other markets
+Access to other asset classes including alternatives

-Synthetic ETFs give investors the chance to buy commodities that would be difficult to hold if the physical material had to be stored.
+So called synthetic ETFs give investors the chance to buy commodities that would be difficult to hold if the physical material had to be stored.

 While you could purchase and store an ounce of gold quite easily, doing the same with a tonne of iron ore would be more problematic.